Bourg-la-Reine station

-Bourg-la-Reine station (French: Gare de Bourg-la-Reine) is a French railway station on the Sceaux line, located in the town of Bourg-la-Reine (Hauts-de-Seine département).
+Bourg-la-Reine station (French: Gare de Bourg-la-Reine) is a railway station on the Sceaux line, located in the town of Bourg-la-Reine, Hauts-de-Seine, France.

-It is a station of the "Regie Autonome des Transports Parisiens" (RATP) served by trains from line B of the RER.

 Railway situation

 The station is located at "Point Kilometrique"(PK) 12.9 (PK 0.0 being in Gare du Nord, end of the RATP part), at the junction of the branches of line B of the RER towards Robinson and towards Saint-Rémy-lès -Chevreuse.

 The station itself is made up of five tracks, four of which are contiguous to a platform: